LucasSuL/my-react-parcel-bootstrap-template/README.md

 This project is licensed under the MIT License.

 Feel free to customize it further based on your project's specific details and needs.
-Make sure to replace placeholders like `your-username` and `your-repo` with your actual GitHub username and repository name.
-Customize the sections, such as "Getting Started" and "Technologies Used," to provide more details about your project.
-Additionally, include any specific setup or configuration instructions that might be necessary for your project.